Joy Corning: Early life

 Corning was born in 1932, the only daughter of three children born to Perry Aaron Cole and Ethel (née Sullivan) Cole, in Bridgewater.
 She graduated from Bridgewater Highschool in 1949.
-She then attended and graduated from the University of Northern Iowa, with Bachelor's Degree in Elementary Education.
+She attended and graduated from the University of Northern Iowa, with Bachelor's Degree in Elementary Education.
 She then became a teacher.

 On June 19, 1955, she married Burton Corning in Bridgewater.
 They had three daughters and nine grandchildren.

 Early political career

 Corning served as a state senator representing then Senate District 12 in Black Hawk County from 1985 to 1991.
 She also served as the president of the Cedar Falls School Board, and worked as the director of the Iowa Housing Finance Authority from 1981 to 1984.

 1998 gubernatorial race

 Corning entered the 1998 Republican gubernatorial primary, making history as the first woman to run for the Republican nomination to the office of governor in the state’s history.
 After an abbreviated gubernatorial campaign, she was forced to drop out due in large part to a lack of financial support.
 She subsequently became Governor Branstad's Lieutenant Governor from 1991 to 1999.